-Assistant Professor Dr. Hanan Taleb
+Dr. Hanan Taleb

-External Examiner Mr Ian C Ward
+Mr Ian C Ward

 Cardiff University works in close association with the University to develop the BUiD's Sustainable Design of the Built Environment Programme.
 The Welsh School of Architecture at Cardiff University is one of the UK's top rated research universities.
-It was recently awarded the highest "world-leading' quality profile for research within this subject area in the most recent Research Assessment survey (RAE 2008).